rss logo

 Tux logo

-I'll be using the Debian Linux distribution with the mdadm utility to manage RAID and samba to provide shared access to files via the smb protocol.
-All configuration is done from the command line.
+We will use the Debian Linux distribution together with the mdadm utility to manage RAID, and Samba to provide file sharing over the SMB protocol.
+All configuration will be carried out from the command line.

 Target Architecture